2020 Ottawa Redblacks season: Personnel changes

-CFL National Draft
+CFL national draft

 The 2020 CFL National Draft took place on April 30, 2020.
 By virtue of recording the worst record in the league in 2019, the Redblacks had the first selection in each round, not including traded picks.
 After trading for the rights to Nick Arbuckle and re-signing him, the Redblacks swapped first-round picks with the Calgary Stampeders and also sent them a third-round pick.
 The team also gained a territorial selection after finishing in the bottom two of the previous year's standings.